 There are a growing number of people and organisations in Moray taking action on climate change.
 We already know many of the things we need to do to tackle climate change; but we need to do them more widely and faster.
 Many of these actions will make Moray a better place: healthier, less polluted, more accessible and self-reliant.

-Whilst climate change is a global problem, it is in local communities - our workplaces, our early years settings & schools, our families - where the impacts are felt.
-It is here on the 'front-line' where many solutions lie.
+Whilst climate change is a global problem, it is in local communities, our workplaces, our early years settings & schools, our families, where the impacts are felt.
+It is here on the, 'front-line' where many solutions lie.

 This Climate Change Strategy identifies the key areas that the Council will prioritise within available resources to not only help reduce its own impact on the environment, but how it will seek to influence and encourage the wider community.
-To ensure it is appropriate and suitable for Moray a public consultation will be undertaken during 2020/21 to make sure residents and businesses of Moray have a voice in shaping the Strategy.
+To ensure it is appropriate and suitable for Moray a public consultation was undertaken during October 2020/21 to allow residents and businesses of Moray to have a voice in shaping the Strategy.
+Feedback received has been taken into account in the development of the Strategy and associated Action Plan.

-The strategy, and its associated action plan, detail a range of measures that will contribute directly to achieving key outcomes.
+The Strategy and Action plan detail a range of measures that will contribute directly to achieving key outcomes.
 Details of how the key actions will be delivered, along with timescales, targets and resource requirements, will be further developed and defined, and be subject to regular review.